dhillii/CSCI-450-TCP-Project/README.md

 $ cd /path/to/project/CSCI-450-TCP-Project
 ```

-Run the make script to compile both the server and client code.
+Run the make command in the terminal to compile both the server and client code.

 ```
 $ make